krowe-alcf/libocca.org/guide/occa/introduction.md

 ```

 The only property field required by OCCA when creating a device is `mode`.
-However, each `mode` has its own requirements, such as CUDA requiring a `deviceID`.
+However, each `mode` has its own requirements, such as CUDA requiring a `device_id`.
 In this case, we're initializing a device that runs code serially.

 ?> **Serial** mode is useful for debugging kernel code by enabling the use of debuggers such as _lldb_ or _gdb_